KorikaDEV/KorikasAvatarPlugin/README.md

 # Korikas Avatar Tool
 ## what does it?
 Its a tool for making simple steps while setting up your VRChat avatar quicker.
 It automates stuff, so you dont need to put a VRC_AvatarDescriptor on and it tries to add lip-sync automatically.
 It also generates structured folders, thats helps you with keeping everything in a good structure!

+Other features are things like seeing all hand-emotes in play-mode and copying contents from one Avatar to another.
 ## download
 not yet!
 ## how do I use it?